33rd Guards Rifle Division: Drive on Rostov

 At this time a powerful German reinforcement, in the form of the fresh and nearly-complete 7th Panzer Division, was beginning to arrive by rail at Rostov and Shakhty, the latter of which was the immediate objective of 1st Guards Corps.
 According to the operational summary of 1st Guards Corps for January 9 the 33rd Guards "captured Ermilov, Kalinin, and the northeastern outskirts of Savalev and is fighting on the northern outskirts of Galpin."
 A further report from 2nd Guards Army indicated that on the same date the Corps faced a heavy German counterattack from "up to 100 tanks, 30 APCs, and up to three regiments of infantry."
 11th Panzer had struck 24th Guards with roughly 35 tanks and its panzer reconnaissance battalion, "bowling it over" and advancing about 10 km, capturing Kostyrochnyi and reaching Bogoiavlinskaia before being halted by the 387th Division at 1900 hours.
-The 33rd, meanwhile, managed to advance to a line 2km west of Ermilov and Galpin.
+The 33rd, meanwhile, managed to advance to a line 2 km west of Ermilov and Galpin.
 Overnight the 7th Panzer concentrated to the immediate rear while the weaker 11th and 22nd Panzer Divisions were subordinated to its command.
 On January 10 the combined force struck three divisions of 5th Shock Army in a bridgehead west of the Kagalnik and forced them to withdraw with serious losses.
 Having fulfilled its mission the 7th Panzer withdrew to the north at dawn on January 12.
 This counterstrike forced Southern Front to abandon its plan to advance on Rostov from the north.
-Nevertheless, Corps Mieth pulled back west to the Northern Donets during January 15-17.
+Nevertheless, Corps Mieth pulled back west to the Northern Donets during January 15–17.

 1st Guards Corps began its pursuit on January 16 and during the day the 33rd Guards took Lisichkin with forward detachments operating toward Nagolnaia Balka, Nizhnyi Zhukovskii and Talovskii.
-On the 19th the division seized a bridgehead 5km wide and 7km deep over the Donets; at 1000 hours the 84th Guards Regiment was attacked by a company of infantry and five tanks which forced it to withdraw to the southern outskirts of Nizhne Kudriuchenskaia.
+On the 19th the division seized a bridgehead 5 km wide and 7 km deep over the Donets; at 1000 hours the 84th Guards Regiment was attacked by a company of infantry and five tanks which forced it to withdraw to the southern outskirts of Nizhne Kudriuchenskaia.
 By the end of the day the division was still fighting there and south and southeast of Khriashchevskii.
 On January 21 it remained in much the same positions largely owing to the fact they were dominated from high ground held by elements of the German 336th Infantry.
-At this point the advance stalled and on January 22-23 the division regrouped its forces.
+At this point the advance stalled and on January 22–23 the division regrouped its forces.
 By this time it was clear that the decision to operate 2nd Guards Army on both sides of the Don had been a mistake and since German forces had a strong line along the Donets, the best route to Rostov was south of the Don.
-On January 25-26 the 33rd Guards and 387th moved south of the river; due to Soviet supply difficulties both divisions had to leave part of their artillery behind because of the absence of fuel.
+On January 25–26 the 33rd Guards and 387th moved south of the river; due to Soviet supply difficulties both divisions had to leave part of their artillery behind because of the absence of fuel.